 How much is the rent?

 This depends on what room you booked.
 You can find the price in the booking confirmation email you’ve received from Student.com, as well as from your tenancy agreement, and also in the landlord portal.
 The amount of rent you have to pay is usually listed either per week (ppw) or per month (pcm).
-As you can see in the image above, on the Nido portal you can see both your total rent cost, as well as the per week cost.

 What is a deposit?